 - 1 cup of bread crumbs

-The authentic recipe of fried Italian meatballs is made with roast or boiled meat leftovers.
-If you do not have meat leftovers and mortadella ham, you can make the recipe with minced meats for the same weight.
-You have to skip the first step (photo 1) and add grated cheese, parsley and minced garlic directly to the minced meat (photo 2).
+Step 1) – The authentic recipe of Italian fried meatballs is made with roast or boiled meat leftovers.
+If you do not have meat leftovers and mortadella ham, you can make the recipe with minced pork for the same weight.
+You only have to skip the first step.

-In a mixer mince meat leftovers, mortadella ham, Grana padano (or Parmigiano cheese), 1 small garlic clove and parsley (1).
-Then, in a bowl mix a whole egg with ground beef, a pinch of salt and ground black pepper (2).
-Meantime, in a bowl, soak the stale bread in the milk (3).
+So in a food processor mince meat leftovers, mortadella ham, Grana padano (or Parmigiano cheese), 1 small garlic clove and parsley.
+Then, in a bowl mix a whole egg with ground beef, a pinch of salt and ground black pepper.